 “If you’re waiting for overt signs, you may inadvertently be an enabler,” Lentz says.
 “Kids often lack insight on the matter, so if you are waiting for a bright red flag to wave, you’ve lost the luxury for time, space and guidance and your only option will to become a dictator your parents once were.
 Kids thrive in an environment of mutual respect where their wants and needs matter and parental wisdom is accepted.”

 Monitoring kids’ online habits

 Monitoring your child’s YouTube account, including viewing history, is critical.
-You can also follow these five steps to make YouTube safe for kids.
+You can also follow our five steps to make YouTube safe for kids.

-You might also consider the concept of a family entertainment device.
+You might also consider the concept of a family entertainment device, too.

 “Take the time to watch the videos in a public viewing area, monitor the contents and develop their judgment for spotting good vs. bad,” Lentz suggests.
 “When you don’t explain risk, it becomes a taboo topic and you give up the opportunity to explore and guide.”

 Also remember that the word discipline means “to teach,” she says.
 “It’s our duty as parents to teach our children how to be productive and responsible online citizens.”

 This post was originally published in 2018 and is updated regularly.